Shop

 Pure Silk Printed Scarf

-The letters are Caroline miniscule from the 9th century as is the poem by Hrabanus Maurus, Archbishop of Mainz.
+The letters are Caroline Minuscule from the 9th century as is the poem by Hrabanus Maurus, Archbishop of Mainz.

 Linen Tea Towels